pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "So congratulations on the extra effort, Mercedes, which of course was a complete waste because Bloomberg Businessweek crunched the data this week comparing the satisfaction rankings with each company's stock price and found that '...customer-service scores have no relevance to stock market returns... the most-hated companies perform better...' and 'Your contempt really, truly doesn't matter...
 If anything, it might hurt company profits to spend money making customers happy.'
 That's right, folks, the Free Market has spoken, and it said 'Fuck you.'"
 --Stephen Colbert

+"La vida tiene más imaginación que nuestros sueños se llevan."
+"Life has more imagination than we carry in our dreams."
+--Christopher Columbus

 "Nothing that results from human progress is the result of unanimous consent.
 And those who are enlightened before the others are condemned to pursue that light in spite of others."
---Christopher Columbus

-"La vida tiene más imaginación que nuestros sueños se llevan."
-"Life has more imagination than we carry in our dreams."
-–Christopher Columbus
+--[1492, Conquest of Paradise](https://www.youtube.com/watch?v=WYeDsa4Tw0c) (not a real Columbus quote)

 "Ethics are so annoying.
 I avoid them on principle."
-–Darby Conley
+--Darby Conley

 "You're so young, way too young to be worried about not being smart enough.
 Until you're so old you start going senile, you have the opportunity to make yourself 'smarter'.
 And I put that in quotes because 'smart' is really just a way of saying 'has invested so much time and sweat that you make it look effortless'.
 You feel like you are burnt out or that you are on the verge of burning out, but in reality you are on the verge of deciding whether or not you will burn out.
 It's scary to acknowledge that it's a decision because it puts the onus on you to to do something about it, but it's empowering because it means there is something you can do about it.
 So do it."